 Adjacent to St Simons Island is Jekyll Island, once the winter retreat of some of the wealthiest and most influential people in the country and now redeveloped as a public resort.

 Attractions include the Jekyll Island Club Historic District, where the hotels and “cottages” of those 19th-century visitors remain, beaches (the “tree graveyard” at Driftwood Beach is a particularly interesting sight), golfing, and nature and active pursuits.
+Historical and nature-focused tours of the island are also available.

 Nature and wildlife attractions abound in the coastal regions around Savannah.